codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 Creating an id field
 --------------------

 There is a special exception for creating id fields.
-A field with type id will automatically be assigned as an unsigned INT(9) auto_incrementing Primary Key.
+A field with the name 'id' will automatically be created as an unsigned INT(9) auto_incrementing Primary Key.

 ::

 	$forge->addField('id');
-	// gives id INT(9) NOT NULL AUTO_INCREMENT
+	// gives id INT(9) UNSIGNED NOT NULL AUTO_INCREMENT

 Adding Keys
 ===========